 Uloric Lawsuit Claims

 Takeda had marketed Uloric as a better treatment for gout because it was easier to prescribe than the most common medication (allopurinol) which required more titration and lab testing, and tended to leave patients without adequate gout coverage.
-Takeda has been accused of failing to disclose all of the risks of Uloric and many patients may have been placed at risk of serious cardiovascular side effects or death due to the medication.
+Takeda has been accused of failing to disclose all the risks of Uloric, leaving many patients unaware of potential complications and at risk of serious cardiovascular side effects or death due to the medication.